YiyongHuang/S2VT/README.md

 **Running instructions**

 1.Install all the packages mentioned in the 'Requirements' section for the smooth running of this project.
-2.Download the MSVD dataset in "YouTubeClips"
+2.Download the MSVD dataset to "Data/YouTubeClips"
 3.Change all the path in these python files to point to directories in your workspace
 4.Run extract_feats.py to extract the RGB features of videos
 5.Run train.py to train the model